“Serious wines without the serious attitude”

 Don't be fooled by the whimsy of the wine names, they belie Judy's commitment to the vineyards and to making exceptional wines.
 Judy is focused on making wine from locally-sourced grapes grown in the Lake Chelan Valley, helping to define the terroir of this new wine growing region.

 She has a Master of Science degree in Zoology from the University of Connecticut Ecology and Evolutionary Biology Department and retired from her corporate career in research and development at Pfizer, Inc. Judy completed the Winemaking Certificate program at the UC Davis and is past president of the Lake Chelan Wine Growers Association.

 Don is one of the pioneers in the development of our estate vineyards here on the North Shore.
 His passion for land stewardship has resulted the first certified LIVE and Salmon-Safe vineyard in north central Washington.
 He works his magic there and oversees 28 acres of 10 different varietals.
-Believing that estate grown grapes allows us to differentiate the Lake Chelan terrior and create wines of exceptional quality.
+Believing that estate grown grapes allows us to differentiate the Lake Chelan terroir and create wines of exceptional quality.
 These two vineyards, Glacial Gravels and Gary's are farmed using sustainable viticulture, committed to the long-term viability of the winemaking industry in Lake Chelan Valley.

 He has a Master’s Degree in Civil Engineering from Washington State University specializing in water resources.
 Don is a board member and past-president of the Lake Chelan Wine Alliance.
 Follow Don on Facebook.